donbright/piliko/README.md

 Rational Trigonometry was discovered and developed by Dr. Norman J Wildberger.
 His concepts and terminology are used here without permission and the use of these ideas/terms doesn't necessarily imply his endorsement.
+All apologies if I make mistakes.
 Please see these sites for more information:

 * https://www.youtube.com/user/njwildberger
 * http://web.maths.unsw.edu.au/~norman/